 If you’re travelling for leisure in particular or indeed if any trip is something which constitutes your ultimate entertainment then every single task associated with organising your trip is perhaps something you enjoy.
 This would include something like calling up the credit card division of your bank and requesting for them to authorise its use internationally at the destination you plan to visit, but this brings to light a very important consideration when it comes to the management of your travel budget when travelling abroad.

 I’m talking about using prepaid debit cards, although they should probably be used in supplementation to your primary bank-issued cards.
+If you have a lot of outstanding debt on multiple cards, I’d look into getting a loan that consolidates credit card debt first.

 The advantages of prepaid debit cards